How to Know if a French Property is in a Flood Zone

 - Green zones: natural flood expansion areas, usually not urbanised

-Before purchasing a property, it is strongly recommended to check the PPRI of the commune in which it is located.
+Before purchasing a property, it is strongly recommended to check the PPRI for the commune where the property is located.
 Farmers and landowners should also consult it when assessing the potential of their land and future development projects.

 Other Tools to Understand Flood Risk

-- Flood Zone Atlases: These historical records show areas that have been repeatedly flooded over time, giving an overview of the flood hazard in a region.
+- Flood Zone Atlases: These historical records show areas that have been repeatedly flooded, providing an overview of the flood hazard in a region.

-- Géofoncier Portal: This online tool provides maps of flood risk zones based on PPRI data.
+- Géofoncier Portal: This online tool provides flood risk zone maps based on PPRI data.
 In its professional version, you can even generate a Géorisques report, which summarises the natural and technological risks affecting a parcel of land.

 Interactive Maps to Check Flood Risks

-For buyers who want a clear picture, the Géorisques website offers an interactive map that allows you to instantly see if a property lies within a flood-prone zone.
+For buyers who want a clear picture, the Géorisques website offers an interactive map that lets you instantly see whether a property lies in a flood-prone zone.
 This tool is easy to use and provides a quick overview of natural and technological risks in any location across France.

 On our property portal, we’ve also made things simple: you can use our interactive draw-map tool to search properties by town, village or custom area.
 It’s a useful way to cross-reference property searches with potential risk zones and focus on the French regions that interest you most.